Windows Desktop MFA user experience

 When the user selects an authentication method, they need to complete the validation request:

-• For Okta Verify push, click Send push.
+• For Okta Verify push notification, click Send push.
 Check the mobile device and confirm the sign-in attempt in the Okta Verify app.

 • For Okta Verify one-time password, open Okta Verify on a mobile device and find the one-time password.
 Enter the number in the sign-in field, and then click the arrow to proceed.

-• If you enforced number challenge, then all push notifications sent to users for validation are number challenges regardless of your authentication policy.
+If you enabled the enforced number challenge, then all push notifications sent to users for validation are number challenges, regardless of your authentication policy.
 See Enforce number challenge for Desktop MFA.

 • For Offline one-time password, open Okta Verify on a mobile device and find the one-time password.
 Enter the number in the Windows sign-in field and click the arrow to proceed.

-• For Offline YubiKey, insert or tap YubiKey as prompted.
+• For Offline security key, insert or tap the security key as prompted.

 If authentication is successful, the user gains access to the Windows computer.
-The next time the user signs in to the Windows computer, the last MFA method they used is automatically selected.
-To choose a different authentication method, the user clicks Try another way and uses the dropdown menu to select an alternate method to verify their identity.
+The next time the user signs in to Windows, the last MFA method they used is automatically selected.
+To choose a different authentication method, the user must click Try another way and select an alternate method to verify their identity.

 User requirements